-nce my preview version of the Space army list was published in White 1231, there has been a steady stream ters offering thoughts and comments. of these views have been 'added to the eing pot', as it were, and are very much steled.
-Remember, we can't know it you think unless you tell us, so if you strongly about something to do with K or have a great idea, then put pen to por and send it in!
+Since my preview version of the Space Wolves army list was published in White Dwarf 231, there has been a steady stream of letters offering thoughts and comments.
+All of these views have been 'added to the melting pot', as it were, and are very much appreciated.
+Remember, we can't know what you think unless you tell us, so if you feel strongly about something to do with 40K, or have a great idea, then put pen to paper and send it in!

-are a few of your letters have pointed out I he way the Wolf Guard rules work, he making them characterful and fun, bes make Wolf Guard Terminators very, my expensive compared to Terminators I more or less) the same characteristics any of the other Space Marine army lists. he worf Guard entry on the army list, just the me Terminator Heavy Weapons' in This means that Wolf Guard eminators will be slightly more expensive un normal Space Marine Terminators (45 ints as opposed to 42) and pay slightly the points for Terminator assault account their ica rules and added flexibility.
+Quite a few of your letters have pointed out that the way the Wolf Guard rules work, while making them characterful and fun, does make Wolf Guard Terminators very, very expensive compared to Terminators with (more or less) the same characteristics in any of the other Space Marine army lists.
+To remedy this, add the following paragraph to the Wolf Guard entry on the army list, just before the Terminator Heavy Weapons' entry.
+This means that Wolf Guard Terminators will be slightly more expensive than normal Space Marine Terminators (45 points as opposed to 42) and pay slightly more points for Terminator assault weapons, which takes into account their special rules and added flexibility.

-Guard Terminators: Any number of Is Guard may be given Terminator mour with a storm bolter and power fist at inst of +15 pts per model.
-Any model may ace its power fist for a power weapon or m shield at no additional cost, or with a chainfist or lightning claw at +5 pts.
-Any model may replace its storm bolter with a thunder hammer or lightning claw at a cost of +5 pts."
+Wolf Guard Terminators: Any number of Wolf Guard may be given Terminator armour with a storm bolter and power fist at a cost of +15 pts per model.
+Any model may replace its power fist for a power weapon or storm shield at no additional cost, or with a chainfist or lightning claw at +5 pts.
+Any model may replace its storm bolter with a thunder hammer or lightning claw at a cost of +5 pts.'